 I work closely with a Realtor who lives in Latitude Margaritaville and manages several rentals in the community.
 You can get in touch with her here.

-While golf gets snubbed, tennis players will be glad to hear that Latitude Margaritaville does have tennis courts.
+While golf gets snubbed, tennis players will be glad to hear that Latitude Margaritaville does have tennis courts as well as pickleball courts.

 But you also might be interested in learning that the Florida Tennis Center, with 24 clay courts (20 of which are lit for night play) is just a little over two miles away.